comexr/lwl-control-center/README.md

 # TUXEDO Control Center

 The TUXEDO Control Center (short: TCC) gives TUXEDO laptop users full control over their hardware like CPU cores, fan speed and more. \
-To get a more detailed description of features, plans and the ideas behind please check our press release ([english](https://www.tuxedocomputers.com/en/Infos/News/Everything-under-control-with-the-TUXEDO-Control-Center.tuxedo) | [german](https://www.tuxedocomputers.com/de/Infos/News/Alles-unter-Kontrolle-mit-dem-TUXEDO-Control-Center_1.tuxedo)) and info pages ([english](https://www.tuxedocomputers.com/en/TUXEDO-Control-Center.tuxedo#) | [german](https://www.tuxedocomputers.com/de/TUXEDO-Control-Center.tuxedo)).
+To get a more detailed description of features, plans and the ideas behind please check our press release ([english](https://www.tuxedocomputers.com/en/Infos/News/Everything-under-control-with-the-lwl-Control-Center.tuxedo) | [german](https://www.tuxedocomputers.com/de/Infos/News/Alles-unter-Kontrolle-mit-dem-lwl-Control-Center_1.tuxedo)) and info pages ([english](https://www.tuxedocomputers.com/en/lwl-Control-Center.tuxedo#) | [german](https://www.tuxedocomputers.com/de/lwl-Control-Center.tuxedo)).

 ## Using it

 There are pre-build packages for Ubuntu 16.04/18.04/20.04 as well as openSUSE Leap 15.x and Tumbleweed available at our repositories.
-For details please have a look [over here](https://www.tuxedocomputers.com/en/Add-TUXEDO-software-package-sources.tuxedo).
+For details please have a look [over here](https://www.tuxedocomputers.com/en/Add-lwl-software-package-sources.tuxedo).

-Note: TCC depends on the `tuxedo-io` module from the `tuxedo-keyboard` package for some core functionality like fan control.
+Note: TCC depends on the `lwl-io` module from the `lwl-keyboard` package for some core functionality like fan control.

 ## Project structure

 ```
-tuxedo-control-center
+lwl-control-center
 |  README.md
 |--src
 |  |--ng-app            Angular GUI (aka electron renderer)